waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - One-way: LEDGE (hop down).
 - **Interactions**:
     - Clerks/Nurses: Face the counter tile in front of them and press A.
-    - Phone calls: Wait for "Click!" or "……" before resuming movement.
-- **Menus**: Gen 2 menus remember the last selected item.
 - **Travel**:
-    - Cannot use FLY from inside buildings; must be outdoors.
+    - Cannot use FLY from inside buildings.
-    - FLYING forces roaming Pokemon to a completely random location in Johto.
     - Poké Mart inventories scale with Badge progress.

 # Tile Mechanics (Global)